ishantanu/tfl-rust/README.md

     - Gets a list of the stations that serve the given line id
     - Gets a list of valid disruption categories
     - Gets a list of valid modes
+    - Gets a list of valid ServiceTypes to filter on

 ## References/Credits